VishwajeetSinghParihar750/rudp/README.md

-# HELIOS — Multi-Channel QUIC-Inspired Reliable UDP Transport (C++)
+# RUDP — Multi-Channel QUIC-Inspired Reliable UDP Transport (C++)

-HELIOS is a high-performance, user-space transport protocol built on top of UDP.
+RUDP is a high-performance, user-space transport protocol built on top of UDP.
 It provides reliability, ordering, and multiplexing **without head-of-line blocking**, targeting low-latency C++ systems.

 The design is inspired by QUIC’s multi-stream model and TCP’s reliability mechanisms, while remaining minimal, explicit, and debuggable.